Mayar Sherif: 2022: Maiden career title, top 50 in singles & top 100 in doubles

 She made her top 50 debut in singles and reached world No. 98 in doubles on 16 May 2022.

-At the French Open, she became the first Egyptian woman to win a Roland Garros main draw match, after beating Marta Kostyuk in two sets (6-3, 7-5).
+At the French Open, she became the first Egyptian woman to win a Roland Garros main-draw match, defeating Marta Kostyuk in two sets.
 She withdrew in the second round due to injury.

 At the Emilia-Romagna Open in Parma, Sherif defeated Anna Bondár, Simona Waltert, Lauren Davis, and Ana Bogdan to reach her second WTA 250 final, and her first since the previous summer.
-She then defeated top seed and world No. 7, Maria Sakkari, in straight sets to claim her first singles title and became the first woman from Egypt to win a WTA Tour title.
+She then defeated top seed and world No. 7, Maria Sakkari, in straight sets to claim her first singles title and become the first woman from Egypt to win a WTA Tour title.
 The win against Sakkari was also her first top-10 win.

+2023: WTA 1000 quarterfinal, record sixth WTA 125 title, historic ranking

+At the Madrid Open, Sherif defeated Camila Giorgi by retirement, 30th seed Anhelina Kalinina, world No. 5 Caroline Garcia and 24th seed Elise Mertens to reach her first WTA 1000 singles quarterfinal, thus also becoming the first Egyptian player to do so.

+She won her second WTA 125 title at the Open Internacional de Valencia in two weeks following her triumph at the WTA 125 Makarska International.
+As a result, she reached a historic career-high of No. 31 in the singles rankings, becoming the highest ranked Egyptian player, male or female, in the Open era.
+No other player had won more than three WTA Challenger titles since the level was introduced in 2012.